SUSTAINABLE

 Wrocław University of Science and Technology’s young talent award goes to CASUS researcher

-We are inviting kids aged 12-16 from Poland and Germany to a unique workshop where they will build their own drones in 4 groups and learn how to control them!
-Drone building is learning through fun – practical tasks await you!
+We are inviting kids aged 12-16 from Poland and Germany to a unique workshop where they will build their own drones in four groups and learn how to control them!

 VIEW MORE